-1.8.1 Managing the undergraduate admissions service.
+- 1.8.1 Managing the undergraduate admissions service. - 1.8.2 Liaising with Academic Selectors to advise on entrance requirements and asking grades for individual undergraduate courses.
+Entry criteria are reviewed and updated annually, as required. - 1.8.3 Advising and developing partnerships with Further Education (FE) partners on entrance requirements, admission via UCAS and support for joint events for those in receipt of an offer to Foundation Degrees. - 1.8.4 Making decisions on UCAS applications in line with agreed criteria and shortlisting for interviews where required. - 1.8.5 Working closely with Academic Selectors in the decision-making process including consultation and provision of advice on non-routine cases. - 1.8.6 Deciding on the number of offers, which should be made to meet University and Faculty/School targets for recruitment of students. - 1.8.7 Managing all University communication via UCAS. - 1.8.8 Managing email communication, including Terms and Conditions to applicants in receipt of an offer. - 1.8.9 Providing acknowledgement letters/emails to all applicants and distributing information in June/July to those holding offers as their firm and/or insurance choice. - 1.8.10 Ensuring University Faculties and Schools have appropriate information about applicants at various stages of the admissions cycle.

-- 1.8.2 Liaising with Academic Selectors to advise on entrance requirements and asking grades for individual undergraduate courses.
-Entry criteria are reviewed and updated annually, as required. - 1.8.3 Liaising with Further Education (FE) partners on entrance requirements and admission via UCAS to Foundation Degrees. - 1.8.4 Making decisions on UCAS applications in line with agreed criteria and shortlisting for interviews where required. - 1.8.5 Working closely with Academic Selectors in the decision-making process including consultation and provision of advice on non-routine cases. - 1.8.6 Deciding on the number of offers, which should be made to meet University and School targets for recruitment of students. - 1.8.7 Managing all University communication via UCAS. - 1.8.8 Managing email communication, including Terms and Conditions to applicants in receipt of an offer. - 1.8.9 Providing acknowledgement letters/emails to all applicants and distributing information in June/July to those holding offers as their firm and/or insurance choice. - 1.8.10 Ensuring University Faculties and Schools have appropriate information about applicants at various stages of the admissions cycle. - 1.8.11 Providing support to University Faculties and Schools in delivering conversion events. - 1.8.12 Providing advice and guidance in response to specific admissions enquiries from prospective students, parents and Schools and Colleges. - 1.8.13 Providing statistical information and reports to senior management and individual Faculties and Schools to enable review of applications and to monitor trends. - 1.8.14 Ensuring admissions policy and procedures are applied fairly and consistently across the University. - 1.8.15 Monitoring, reviewing and updating admissions processes regularly. - 1.8.16 Taking the lead role in advising on and developing the University's response/policy on new qualifications, changes in the 14-19 curriculum and to the application system.
+- 1.8.11 Providing support to University Faculties and Schools in delivering events for those in receipt of an offer and prospective applicants. - 1.8.12 Providing support to Widening Participation for the Pathway Opportunity Programme and Senior Academy. - 1.8.13 Providing advice and guidance in response to specific admissions enquiries from prospective students, parents and Schools and Colleges. - 1.8.14 Providing statistical information and reports to senior management and individual Faculties and Schools to enable review of applications and to monitor trends. - 1.8.15 Ensuring admissions policy and procedures are applied fairly and consistently across the University. - 1.8.16 Monitoring, reviewing and updating admissions processes regularly. - 1.8.17 Taking the lead role in advising on and developing the University's response/policy on new qualifications, changes in the 14-19 curriculum and to the application system.